-- .
-Set up two (2) additional sterile bowls with at least 100 ml of sterile physiological saline to thoroughly rinse the Qualcrimp crimping accessory. - 2.
-Completely submerge the Qualcrimp crimping accessory in a bowl of 100 ml physiological saline.
+Step Procedure 1 Set up two (2) additional sterile bowls with at least 100 ml of sterile physiological saline to thoroughly rinse the Qualcrimp crimping accessory.
+2 Completely submerge the Qualcrimp crimping accessory in a bowl of 100 ml physiological saline.
 Gently compress until fully saturated.
 Swirl for a minimum of 1 minute.
-Repeat this process in a second bowl. - 3.
-Remove crimper from packaging. - 4.
-Rotate the crimper handle until the aperture is fully open. - 5.
-Attach the 2-piece crimp stopper to the base of the crimper and click into place. - 6.
-Remove the valve from the holder and remove the ID tag. - If necessary, partially crimp the THV in the crimper until it snugly fits inside the Qualcrimp crimping accessory.
+Repeat this process in a second bowl.
+3 Remove the THV from the holder and remove the ID tag.
+4 Rotate the crimper handle until the aperture is fully open.
+Attach the 2-piece crimp stopper to the base of the crimper and click into place.
+5 If necessary, partially crimp the THV in the crimper until it snugly fits inside the Qualcrimp crimping accessory.
 Note: Partial crimping is not necessary for the 20 mm valve.

-- 8. Place the Qualcrimp crimping accessory over the THV aligning the edge of the Qualcrimp crimping accessory with the outflow of the THV. - 9.
-Place the THV and Qualcrimp crimping accessory in crimper aperture.
-Insert the delivery system coaxially within the THV 2-3 mm distal to the blue balloon shaft (in the Valve Crimp Section) of the delivery system with the orientation of the valve on the delivery system as described below:
+6 Place the Qualcrimp crimping accessory over the THV aligning the edge of the Qualcrimp crimping accessory with the outflow of the THV.
+7 Place the THV and Qualcrimp crimping accessory in crimper aperture.
+Insert the delivery system coaxially within the THV 2-3 mm distal to the blue balloon shaft (in the valve crimp section) of the delivery system with the orientation of the valve on the delivery system as described below: Antegrade approach: Inflow (outer skirt end) of the valve towards the proximal end of the delivery system.
+Retrograde approach: Inflow (outer skirt end) of the valve towards the distal end of the delivery system.
+8 Center the balloon shaft coaxially within the THV.
+Crimp the THV until it reaches the Qualcrimp stop.
+9 Gently remove the Qualcrimp crimping accessory from the THV.
+Remove the Qualcrimp stop from the crimp stopper, leaving the final stop in place.
+10 Center the THV within the crimper aperture.

-Antegrade approach:

-Inflow (outer skirt end) of the valve towards the proximal end of the delivery system.

-Retrograde approach:

-Inflow (outer skirt end) of the valve towards the distal end of the delivery system.

-- 10. Center the balloon shaft coaxially within the THV.
-Crimp the THV until it reaches the Qualcrimp stop. - 11.
-Remove the Qualcrimp crimping accessory from the THV and Qualcrimp stop from the crimp stopper, leaving the final stop in place. - 12.
-Center the THV within the crimper aperture.
 Fully crimp the THV until it reaches the final stop and hold for 5 seconds.
 Repeat this crimp step two (2) more times for a total of 3 crimps.

-Note: Ensure that the Valve Crimp Section is coaxial within the THV.

-- 13. Pull the balloon shaft and engage the balloon lock so the delivery system is in default position. - 14.
-Flush the loader with heparinized saline.
-Immediately advance the THV into the loader until the tapered tip of the delivery system is exposed.

-CAUTION: The THV should not remain fully crimped and/or in the loader for over 15 minutes, as leaflet damage may result and impact valve functionality.

-15. Attach the loader cap to the loader, re-flush the flex catheter and close the stopcock to the delivery system.
+Note: Ensure that the valve crimp section is coaxial within the THV.
+11 Pull the balloon shaft and engage the balloon lock so the delivery system is in default position.
+12 Flush the loader with heparinized saline.
+Immediately advance the THV into the loader until it is completely inside the loader.
+CAUTION: To prevent possible leaflet damage, the valve should not remain fully crimped and/or in the loader for over 15 minutes.
+13 Attach the loader cap to the loader, re-flush the delivery system through the flush port and close the stopcock to the delivery system.
 Remove the stylet and flush the guidewire lumen of the delivery system.
 CAUTION: Keep THV hydrated until ready for implantation to prevent damage to the leaflets which may impact valve functionality.
 WARNING: The physician must verify correct orientation of the THV prior to its implantation to prevent the risk of severe patient harm.

-8.3 Native Valve Predilation and THV Delivery
+8.4 Native Valve Predilation and THV Delivery

-Native valve predilation and THV delivery should be performed under local and/or general anesthesia with hemodynamic monitoring in a catheterization lab/hybrid operating room with fluoroscopic and echocardiographic imaging capabilities.
+Native valve predilation and THV delivery should be performed under local and/or general anesthesia with hemodynamic monitoring in a catheterization lab/ hybrid operating room with fluoroscopic and echocardiographic imaging capabilities.

-Administer heparin to maintain the ACT at $\geq$ 250 sec.
+Administer heparin to maintain the ACT at \ge 250 sec.